Harry Roque

-Herminio "Harry" Lopez Roque Jr. ([ˈrɔkɛ]; born October 21, 1966) is a Filipino lawyer, politician, and former law professor.
+Herminio Harry Lopez Roque Jr. ([ˈrɔkɛ]; born October 21, 1966) is a Filipino lawyer, politician, and former law professor.
 He served as the presidential spokesperson of President Rodrigo Duterte from 2017 to 2018 and from 2020 to 2021.
 He was the party-list representative of KABAYAN from 2016 to 2017.

 Roque taught constitutional law and public international law for 15 years at the University of the Philippines College of Law.
 In his law practice, he notably represented the victims of the Maguindanao massacre and the family of Jennifer Laude, a trans woman killed by a U.S. Marine.

-He was requested by President Rodrigo Duterte to be his presidential spokesperson, and on October 27, 2017, Roque was officially appointed, replacing Ernesto Abella.
+Roque was requested by President Rodrigo Duterte to be his presidential spokesperson, and on October 27, 2017, Roque was officially appointed, replacing Ernesto Abella.
 On November 22, 2017, he was designated presidential adviser for human rights concurrent with being the presidential spokesperson.

-Roque is also a member of the Advisory Council of the Asian Society of International Law (AsianSIL) and was president of AsianSIL from 2018 to 2019.
+Roque is a member of the Advisory Council of the Asian Society of International Law (AsianSIL) and was president of AsianSIL from 2018 to 2019.

+Once regarded as a staunch human rights advocate, Roque's transition into a chief defender of the Duterte administration—widely condemned for extrajudicial killings and rights abuses—drew sharp criticism.
+As of 2025, Roque faces multiple legal controversies, including contempt of Congress, disbarment petitions, and human trafficking charges linked to Philippine Offshore Gaming Operators (POGOs).
+He has since left the Philippines with a pending asylum application in the Netherlands.

 Education

-Roque received his Bachelor of Arts (economics and political science) from the University of Michigan at Ann Arbor (1986), Bachelor of Laws from University of the Philippines (1990) and Master of Laws with merits from the London School of Economics (1996).
+Roque received his Bachelor of Arts (economics and political science) from the University of Michigan at Ann Arbor (1986), Bachelor of Laws from University of the Philippines Diliman (1990) and Master of Laws with merits from the London School of Economics (1996-1998).

 Legal career

 Through the advocacy group Center for International Law (Centerlaw), of which he was one of the founders, Roque and his team represented victims of the 2009 Ampatuan massacre; the Malaya Lolas, victims of systematic rape and abuse by the Japanese Imperial Army; the family of the killed transgender Jennifer Laude; and the family of the murdered environmental advocate and media man Gerry Ortega of Palawan.

 Roque has argued before the Supreme Court on several occasions.
 On the Supreme Court website, the retired Supreme Court Justice Antonio Eduardo B. Nachura identifies him "as among those who have impressed him when they had argued before the Supreme Court".

-Among the cases that he argued before the high court were assailing Presidential Proclamation 1017 and General Order No. 5, placing the country under a State of Emergency partially unconstitutional for infringing on the constitutionally protected rights of free speech, peaceful assembly and freedom of the press.
+Among the cases Roque argued before the high court were questioning President Gloria Macapagal-Arroyo's Presidential Proclamation 1017 and General Order No. 5, placing the country under a State of Emergency partially unconstitutional for infringing on the constitutionally protected rights of free speech, peaceful assembly and freedom of the press.
 He is also among the five counsels allowed to argue specific issues raised against the Cybercrime Law.
 On another occasion, he represented the Integrated Bar of the Philippines in arguing that local government officials cannot deny applications for rally permits except on grounds that the conduct of the same will result in a clear and present danger to the state.